BlackDeath12/Cse15l-Lab-Reports/index.md

 ![Image](ServerExample2.png)

-For both examples, the method handleRequest is called, along with the equals(), add(), append(), format(), and toString() methods that help comparing, storing, and returning the strings.
+For both examples, the method handleRequest is called, along with the getQuery(), split(), equals(), add(), append(), format(), and toString() methods that help comparing, storing, and returning the strings.
+The most relevant argument for the handleRequest() method is the url written by the user, which helps the server decide what section of code it will be using.
+After that, the method .getQuery().split() get the input from the user and split in between "=" for easier management.
+For both examples, after the query is given, the StringBuilder and ArrayList are updated.
+The array is given a new item to store and the string is mutated into the collection of all the items inside array using the specified "\n" format.

 Part 2